What better way to get an insider’s glimpse into what life was like for early Australians than to follow their very own footprints?

 If you want to see an accurate portrayal of a mariner’s life, you might get some idea from this hotel.
 Here there are plenty of stories about concealed trap doors and rum smuggling, so see what you can spot!

 Continue to Ferry Lane via Windmill Street and keep a lookout for signs and plaques telling the history of the area along the way.

-This is a great point to end your journey, and you could even return here in your car rental in Sydney for a closer look at the archaeological excavations made before 1925.
+This is a great point to end your journey, and you could even return here for a closer look at the archaeological excavations made before 1925.